cisagov/development-guide/onboarding-checklist.md

 cross-team and cross-agency collaboration and is generally `first.last@trio.dhs.gov`.
 Trio may take a few days to get set up.

-- Trio accounts are currently on hold.
+*Note that the issuance of Trio accounts is currently on hold.*

 Once your Trio account is set up: